NEWS SPORTS BETTING TIPS POLITICS AND LIFESTYLES FASHION RELATIONSHIP & ,,,,,,,,LIVING LIFE .

 "Chechen gunmen are bussed to the frontline in exchange for oil to be sold outside Syria or Iraq, or sometimes for sex slaves.”

 Allan’s insight into IS comes from months of handling jihadists taken prisoner.
+Conflict: The church at Sinjar, turned into rubble after a battle with ISIS

 But while he was fighting in northern Iraq he discovered the thugs were launching chemical attacks.